MicrosoftDocs/connected-spaces/articles/mobile-app-create-store.md

     ![List of store fields](media/store-fields.PNG "List of store fields")

-    The following table describes each field and specifies whether the field is editable from the **Store Info** page:
+    The following table describes each field:

     |Field|Description|
     |----------------------|--------------------------------------------|